Alexandre-Baudart/Projects/heart_disease_prediction/README.md

 ## Description

-This project is about the evaluation and comparison of different machine learning models to predict whether a patient has features indicating a potential coronary disease or not.
-Features importance and calibration impact were also analyzed.
+This project evaluates and compares various machine learning models to predict the presence of coronary artery disease in patients.
+Feature importance and the impact of model calibration were also analyzed.

 Check out the live demo **[here](https://heart-disease-prediction-project-demo.streamlit.app/)**.